tkarakai-gto/notes/docker_notes.md

 > * http://internetbs.net - Domain name regisrar charging $9/year for `.com`, *including* whois protection.
 Hosted outseide the U.S..
 > * https://letsencrypt.org/ - Free, real SSL/TLS Certificates (with 90 days validity)
 > * https://www.ssllabs.com/ssltest/ - SSL test for web sites.
 You should see A+ rating!

+*How to upgrade Docker Engine in Docker Toolbox*

+* When you upgrade Docker Toolbox (on an old Windows 7 laptop), it only upgrades the Docker Client.
+Do `docker version` to verify.
+In order to upgrade the Docker server (Engine) you need to issue `docker-machine upgrade default` (if yours is called "default")